Written by Becky 베키

 Asian chicks are smart, hard workers.

-not my fault that Asian chicks are smart, hard workers and don't age.
+It's not my fault that Asian chicks are smart, hard workers and don't age.

 And HALFIE (aka Becky),